zlochina/effective-image-sharpening/README.md

 ## Author

-Zlochevskyi Vladyslav (zlochina or zlochvla).
+Zlochevskyi Vladyslav (zlochina).
 This script was written as a part of exercises for subject APO of the CTU FEE.

 P.S.
 Do not copypaste if you're a student of CTU FEE, instead this script should serve you as an inspiration or a guidebook in how you acquaire optimised script.